Claiming deductions minimizes taxable income

 In addition, the forms and procedures used to calculate and claim business tax credits often are quite complicated.
 While we do provide an outline of the basic rules, so you can decide whether to pursue a credit, we recommend that you leave the technical details to your tax professional. because the reduction in taxes may well compensate you for the aggravation in claiming them.
 That said, you still should aggressively explore and exploit any tax credits that apply to you.

 Aim for lowest possible marginal tax rate

 The federal income tax is a progressive system.
 Now, in tax talk, that doesn't mean forward-looking or innovative.
-It means that different levels of income are taxes at "progressively" higher rates.
-One goal of tax planning to lower your taxable income, so you are taxed in a lower tax bracket with lower tax rates.
+It means that different levels of income are taxed at "progressively" higher rates.
+One goal of tax planning is to lower your taxable income, so you are taxed in a lower tax bracket with lower tax rates.

 The federal income tax is designed to tax higher levels of income at higher tax rates.
 A "tax bracket" refers to the highest marginal tax rate that you pay on any part of your taxable income.
 This is the rate that will apply to each additional dollar that you earn, until you earn so much that you graduate to the next bracket.

 If you operate your business as a sole proprietorship, an LLC that has not elected to be taxed as a C corporation, a general partnership, or an S corporation, your business income "passes through" to your personal income tax form and is taxed at the individual tax rates.
 If you operate your business as a C corporation, or an LLC that has elected to be taxed as a C corporation, the corporation or LLC pays its own taxes at the corporate tax rates (which may be lower than your individual rate) and you are taxed only on income received from the corporation or LLC.